 RICHARD X in collaboration with DEBORAH STRICKLAND-EVANS Lemon / Lime (2003)

 Deborah Evans-Strickland was best known for her deadpan vocal on THE FLYING LIZARDS’ very unusual cover of ‘Money (That’s What I Want)’.
-For his debut solo album, Richard X dragged her out of retirement for a bizarre reinterpretation of ‘Walk On By’ as well as the Trans-Commuter Express job spec electro art piece ‘Lemon / Lime’.
-Stern but strangely alluring in her posh Essex accent, Evans-Strickland came over like the scary Human Resources Manager that everyone is secretly attracted to.
+For his debut solo album, Richard X dragged her out of retirement for a bizarre reinterpretation of ‘Walk On By’ as well as the Trans-Commuter Express job spec art piece ‘Lemon / Lime’.
+Stern but strangely alluring in her posh Essex accent, Evans-Strickland came over like the scary Human Resources Manager who everyone is secretly attracted to.

 Available on the RICHARD X album ‘Presents His X Factor Vol1’ via Virgin Records